karmworks/clightning-routing-dashboard/README.md

  You can create readonly rune by running this command: `lightning-cli commando-rune restrictions=readonly`

-## Automatic deployment
-The master branch from this repository has a CI (continuous integration) build enabled which deploys any new merges automatically to [http://my.plebnode.com](http://my.plebnode.com)

-You can see your live node dashboard at the above site.

 ## local build
 If would like to run the dashboard locally or would like to contribute to the code, please see the build instructions below: